ustask/Class0/README.md

 - Git+Github for the rest of the class

-## What you need to be able to do before leaving class:
+/*## What you need to be able to do before leaving class:
-Clone this repo and put in a pull request.
+Clone this repo and put in a pull request.*/

 ### Good sources for help